-National Teflon Day is observed each year on April 6.
-It honors the accidental invention of Teflon on April 6, 1938, by Dr. Roy Plunkett.
+National Teflon Day on April 6th each year honors the accidental invention of Teflon on April 6, 1938, by Dr. Roy Plunkett.

-While working in the Chemours Jackson New Jersey lab that April day, Plunkett, along with his assistant, accidentally discovered polytetrafluoroethylene.
+While working in the E. I. du Pont de Nemours and Company lab that April day, Plunkett, along with his assistant, accidentally discovered polytetrafluoroethylene.
 Chemours registered the Teflon trademark in 1945.
-Dr. Plunkett was added to the Inventors’ Hall of Fame in 1985.
+In 1985, the Inventors’ Hall of Fame inducted Dr. Plunkett to its numbers.

-Teflon can be found everywhere and in surprising places, too.
-Besides coating metals for cooking, it is also used to protect fabrics, to reduce friction in the aerospace industry and helps to increase production and reduce contamination in pharmaceuticals.
+Today, Teflon can be found everywhere and in surprising places, too.
+Besides coating metals for cooking, it is also used to protect fabrics and reduce friction in the aerospace industry.
+It also helps to increase production and reduce contamination in pharmaceuticals.

 How does Teflon improve your life?
 Find the bakeware, frying pan, or other Teflon coated items in your home.
 Share its benefits by using #NationalTeflonDay to post on social media.